yale-mgt-656/arduino-led-activity/README.md

 * Can you power more than one LED at the same time and have them blink in unison?
 How would you arrange them on the breadboard?
 * How would you arrange the LEDs to have one always on and one blinking?
 How would you have to arrange the wires to independently control two different LEDs on the breadboard?
 (To answer these questions, you might want to read this [tutorial on breadboards](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard)).

-## Step 4: Make some noise
+## Step 4: Make some noise or a light detector

-We included in your kit a [piezoelectric buzzer](https://www.adafruit.com/product/160).
+We included in most kits a [piezoelectric buzzer](https://www.adafruit.com/product/160) and in other kits a included a button and a [photoresistor](https://www.adafruit.com/product/161).

-With this, you should be able to make noises (and if you steal one from another group, you can make harmonies).
+If your group has the buzzer, you should be able to make noises (and if you steal one from another group, you can make harmonies).
 The Ardiuo IDE includes functions called [`tone`](https://www.arduino.cc/en/Reference/Tone) and [`noTone`](https://www.arduino.cc/en/Reference/NoTone), which you can use